rlwiki/rlwiki.github.io/docs/4-buying/2-sellers.md

 ---

 <p class="note mb-4">
   The sellers list is a snapshot from June 2022, shortly before the list was removed entirely. <strong>It won't be kept up to date and exists merely for posterity</strong>.
-Contact details have been password-protected for seller privacy and safety, but you can DM <a href="https://www.reddit.com/message/compose/?to=rlwiki&subject=sellers%20password"><code>u/rlwiki</code></a> on Reddit for the password.
+Contact details have been password-protected for seller privacy and safety, but you can <a href="https://www.reddit.com/message/compose/?to=rlwiki&subject=sellers%20password">click here to send a DM <code>u/rlwiki</code></a> on Reddit for the password.
 </p>

 <form data-id="form">